 To remember the bitterness of slavery requires a leap of imagination.
 To remember the bitterness of grating chrain does not!

 We make this a fun tradition with the goggles and the photo op, but if your kid wants no part of grating a freaky root, may I suggest doing it yourself and making it look like a fun/silly/theatrical/brave (whatever is appealing to your child) thing to do.

 Now, back to the growing of the root.
 The crown is the wider part with the growing edges.
 If the root is branched, cut the branches apart to get more pieces.
 Cut a sliver, point the crown part up, and put it into a deep pot.
 The deeper the better, since it has a tap root, and you want a long, strong root (rather than a spindly spiral).
 Done.
 It will grow leaves.
 Next spring, dig it up and use the root for Passover.
 If it’s a whopper, save part of it for replanting.

 For a more nuanced growing guide, see any of the three gardening articles listed below.

-The photo at left is my plant from last year.
+The photo above is my plant from last year.
 The leaves are big, about a foot tall.
 Horseradish is in the cabbage family and is therefore a magnet to many caterpillars, especially the Cabbage White.
 Do not panic, and do not resort to chemicals (bad for you, bad for the critters, bad for the watershed, etc.).
 My leaves got eaten down to the midribs, but came right back and the root was fine.